davidysoards/soards-me-blog/src/site/posts/easy-headless-wordpress-with-nuxt-netlify/index.md

 canonicalLink: https://dev.to/ninjasoards/easy-headless-wordpress-with-nuxt-netlify-5c4a
 ---

-## Part 1 - Setting up Wordpress

 [Part 2](https://dev.to/ninjasoards/easy-headless-wordpress-with-nuxt-netlify-part-ii-4ab) covers Vue, Nuxt and a little Tailwind.

-Part 3 will deal with deploying with Netlify and adding a build hook to our CMS.
+[Part 3](https://dev.to/ninjasoards/easy-headless-wordpress-with-nuxt-netlify-part-iii-341j) will deal with deploying with Netlify and adding a build hook to our CMS.

 Recently, I was tasked with building the **event website** for AIGA's first annual [Midwest Design Week](https://midwestdesignweek.com/).